-The Sensory Garden was designed and constructed in 1995 and occupies the site of the former Canch Lido.
+The main features of the original Sensory Garden can still to be found in this area.
+It was designed and constructed in 1995 and occupies the site of the former Canch Lido.
 As part of a major development project, the derelict outdoor pool was backfilled and landscaped to incorporate a range of sensory features which include:

-- Tactile surfacing - Plants with textured barks, stems, foliage and flowers

-- Plants with scented flowers - Plants with aromatic foliage - Plants displaying bright floral and foliage colouration - Groups of plants specifically positioned to generate sound in windy conditions - A raised water feature with tactile and audible qualities (no longer in use)
+- Tactile surfacing. - Plants with textured barks, stems, foliage and flowers. - Plants with scented flowers. - Plants with aromatic foliage. - Plants displaying bright floral and foliage colouration. - Groups of plants specifically positioned to generate sound in windy conditions. - A raised water feature with tactile and audible qualities (no longer in use).

-The Sensory Gardens design retained certain heritage features including part of the lido's outer wall and a penstock which formed part of the original Mill Wheelhouse building which contributes to the early history of the site.
+The Sensory Gardens design retained certain heritage features including part of the lido's outer wall and a penstock, which formed part of the original Mill Wheelhouse building.

-A central pergola feature with climbing roses, strategically positioned seating and two retained horse chestnut trees completed the new garden.
+A central pergola feature with climbing roses, strategically positioned seating and two retained horse chestnut trees complete the new garden.

 Unfortunately, the Sensory Garden was subjected to certain amount of abuse during its early years.
 As a consequence, most of the original plantings and seating provision were lost or modified.
 However, the misuse of the site has declined following a series of small scale reinstatement and improvement works over recent years to rejuvenate the garden area.
-These works have included:
+These works have included;

-- The replacement of the original timber pergolas and trellis frame works with green oak timber to make it more durable and longer lasting - The installation metal knee rail fencing to protect the rose beds - The replanting of the borders and beds with more sustainable plants
+- The replacement of the original timber pergolas and trellis frame works with green oak timber to make it more durable and longer lasting. - The installation metal knee rail fencing to protect the rose beds. - The replanting of the borders and beds with more sustainable plants.